ronso0/manual/source/chapters/effects.rst

 For information about specific effects and their parameters, hover your mouse over them to show the tooltip.
 If you do not see tooltips, check that you have them enabled for the skin in :menuselection:`Preferences --> Interface`.
+This information is also available in :menuselection:`Preferences` -> :menuselection:`Effects`.

 Effects (except for Reverb) that have a length of time as a parameter are synchronized to the tempo of decks.